gjemiolo-git/flashgen-backend/README.md

 The API includes centralized error handling middleware to process and return appropriate error responses.

 ## AI Integration
 The API includes routes for AI-assisted flashcard generation.
-The specific AI model and integration details should be implemented in the `aiController`.
+The specific AI model and integration details are implemented in the `./src/controllers/ai.js`.